Daniel M. Buechlein

 Daniel Mark Buechlein, OSB (April 20, 1938 – January 25, 2018) was a Benedictine monk and an American prelate of the Roman Catholic Church.
 He served as the third bishop of the Diocese of Memphis in Tennessee from 1987 until he was appointed the fifth archbishop of the Archdiocese of Indianapolis in Indiana from July 14, 1992.
 Pope Benedict XVI accepted his early resignation because of health problems on September 21, 2011.
 He died in 2018.

 Biography

 Early life

 Daniel Buechlein was born on April 20, 1938, in Jasper, Indiana, to Carl and Rose (née Blessinger) Buechlein, and made his solemn profession as a Benedictine monk on August 15, 1963.

-Buechlein was ordained to the priesthood on May 3, 1964, at St. Meinrad Archabbey in Ferdinand, Indiana.
+Buechlein was ordained to the priesthood on May 3, 1964, at St. Meinrad Archabbey in St. Meinrad, Indiana.
 After his ordination, he spent two years studying in Rome.
 Returning to Indiana, he became a teacher at the Saint Meinrad School of Theology in Saint Meinrad, Indiana.
 In August 1971, he was named president-rector of the Saint Meinrad School of Theology.
 Buechlein was appointed president-rector of Saint Meinrad College in 1982.